crowdin/crowdin-api-client-ruby/README.md

   config.api_token = 'YourApiToken'
 end

-# Or you can intialize Enterprise Client instance by specifying your
+# Or you can initialize Enterprise Client instance by specifying your
 # organization_domain in config options
 crowdin = Crowdin::Client.new do |config|
   config.api_token = 'YourEnterpriseApiToken'